Back to Blog

 When 304 Is the Right Choice

-304 stainless steel isn’t a compromise—it’s the appropriate specification for the majority of applications:
+304 stainless steel isn’t a compromise—it’s the appropriate specification for the majority of applications.

-General Industrial Equipment Tanks, piping, and equipment handling non-chloride chemicals, water, and most process fluids.
-304’s corrosion resistance handles the majority of industrial environments.
+General industrial equipment—tanks, piping, and machinery handling non-chloride chemicals, water, and most process fluids—typically specifies 304.
+The material’s corrosion resistance handles the majority of industrial environments at lower cost than 316.

 When 316 Is Worth the Premium

-Certain applications genuinely require 316’s enhanced chloride resistance:
+Certain applications genuinely require 316’s enhanced chloride resistance.

 The L Variants: 304L and 316L

+Specify L grades when the component will be welded, when post-weld heat treatment isn’t possible, or when maximum corrosion resistance is required in welded joints.
 For non-welded applications, standard 304 and 316 perform identically to their L counterparts.

 Beyond 304 and 316

-While these two grades dominate, other stainless steels solve specific problems:
+While these two grades dominate, other stainless steels solve specific problems.

 Cost Perspective